 - 1. The teacher will notify the office that s/he is sending the student to the office.
 The teacher may request assistance from the office if the student refuses to leave. - 2.
-The teacher will fill out a FACTS SIS discipline log report when he or she is able. - 3.
+The teacher will fill out a discipline log report in the Family Portal when he or she is able. - 3.
 The teacher will email a discipline note to parents when he or she is able. - 4.
 The teacher will, at his or her discretion, guide bystanders as to what could be done in the situation.

-Preschool - Grade 8 Office Procedure for Major Violations
+Kindergarten - Grade 8 Office Procedure for Major Violations